projectEndings/Endings/articles/dhq_holmes_takeda/05_3_processing.md

 ##### {DRAFT}: New set of principles

 >1.
-Relentless validation: all processing includes validation/linting of all inputs and outputs and all validation errors should exit the process and prevent further execution unti the errors are resolved
+Relentless validation: all processing includes validation/linting of all inputs and outputs and all validation errors should exit the process and prevent further execution unti the errors are resolved; all validation should be accompanied by diagnostics
 >1.
 Continuous integration: Any change to the source data requires an entire rebuild of the site (triggered automatically by a continuous integration server where possible).
 Processing values validity and maintainability over speed and efficiency
 >1.
 Code is contingent: While code is not expected to have significant longevity, all code should strive to follow Endings principles for data and products.
 Ideally, processing code:
 >   1. should be subject to version control and, where possible, the same version control as the source data